Olympus E-M1 III Comparison Review

 The Olympus OM-D E-M1 Mark III is a mirrorless interchangeable lens camera that was officially introduced in February 2020 and is equipped with a Four Thirds sensor.
 It offers a resolution of 20.2 megapixel.

 Is the Olympus E-M1 III a good camera?
-The E-M1 III has a Camera Elo of 3260.
-This very strong rating puts it among the elite group of camera grand masters.
-The E-M1 III ranks among the top 20 percent of all mirrorless interchangeable lens cameras.
+The E-M1 III has a Camera Elo of 2895.
+This rating puts the E-M1 III among the top 20 percent of all mirrorless interchangeable lens cameras.
 In terms of its sensor size category (Four Thirds cameras), the E-M1 III ranks among the top 10 percent.

 |Olympus E-M1 III|